 X

-Magalhães General Assembly UNAM 2026
+Magalhães Network General Assembly 2026 at UNAM

 It is an honor to host this event, which year after year builds a bridge between nations and institutions.
 Our goal is to unite and continue creating a strong and diverse network for academics everywhere.
 See you in October 2026, in our beautiful Mexico City.